 Our rural halls are aging and require considerable investment to maintain.
 The use of rural halls varies between halls with some having regular use and others having much lower use.
-In the face of rising costs and aging halls Council needs to consider if each hall is providing community benefit that warrants significant ratepayer investment.
+Council, in consultation with each hall committee, needs to consider if there is community benefit that warrants significant ratepayer investment.